yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

     ![Start JGIS](../../images/jupytergis_collaboration/start_jgis.png)

 ## Create Your GIS File
-To create a GIS file from the JupyterLab launcher, you can scroll down to the **Other** section, and click **GIS File** to open a blank canvas for your project.
+To create a GIS file from the JupyterLab launcher, you can scroll down to the **Other** section and click **GIS File** to open a blank canvas for your project.
 ![New GIS File](../../images/jupytergis_collaboration/new_gis_file.png)

 Notice that you are given an anonymous username, which you can see in the upper right corner.
 Every user in the project will be assigned an anonymous username.